Ashutoshbirje/Crick_App/README.md

 ## 🔮 Future Enhancements

-- Player statistics graphs
+- Player statistics graphs and analysis
 - Export match reports to PDF
-- Authentication with OAuth or Firebase
-- Progressive Web App (PWA) version
+- Pointable for matches and tournament

 ## 👨‍💻 Author